Hotel World

-Hotel World is a postmodern novel, influenced by modernist novels, written by Ali Smith.
-The novel portrays the stages of grief in relation to the passage of time.
+Hotel World is a 2001 novel written by Ali Smith, published by Hamish Hamilton.
 It won both the Scottish Arts Council Book Award (2001) and the Encore Award (2002).

 Plot introduction

 There are five characters, two relatives, three strangers, but all female.
 There is a homeless woman, a hotel receptionist, a hotel critic, the ghost of a hotel chambermaid, and the ghost's sister.
 These women tell a story, and it is through this story that unbeknownst to them their lives and fates intersect.
 The catalyst of their story is the Global Hotel.

-Explanation of the novel's title

-The title of Ali Smith's novel Hotel World is a metaphor for life's passage through time, and the moments which escape us all too quickly.
-Every hour of every day, a hotel somewhere is checking in a new guest, or “life”, just as quickly as one is checking out.
-In titling her novel Hotel World, Smith not only references the homogeneity imposed on society through hotel corporations, but also emphasizes an impermanent or indefinite state in life.
-The question then arises of what life would be if we were mere observers, watching countless lives check in and out of this same predetermined world, this hotel world.
-Does the presence or absence of those we love shape the moments that mould our world?